54 Free & Fun Things to Do This Summer

 Yes, it’s still a thing!
 The old-school way to geocache involved a GPS unit, but now there are apps that make it easy to get started — you can sign up for a geocache account and go for a hunt.
 Not only is it free, but you might also get something out of it if you find a particularly good treasure cache.

 Is there anything more humbling than gazing up at the heavens above?
 Pick a clear night, find a quiet spot away from city lights, and bring a telescope or even just a blanket to gaze up.
-You can look online to find what stars (or planets) to pick out of your night sky.
+Check out Constellation Guide to find what stars (or planets) to pick out of your night sky.
 Or time your stargazing for a night when there’s a meteor shower for a spectacular show.

 Meetup is meant to get people hanging out, and it’s free to join.
 So whether you pick a hiking group, book club, or whatever else sparks your interest, you can have plenty of fun without necessarily spending money.